 When we were expecting our first baby, we knew we wanted to keep traveling.
 The first question that came up was “does baby need passport to travel domestically?”.
 The answer was pretty clear, any kind of international travel would require a passport for our baby, even if our baby was just an infant.

-And does a baby need a passport to travel domestically?
-To fly domestically in the USA, your baby does not need a passport, but you should always carry your baby’s birth certificate.
+We also wondered “does baby need passport to travel domestically?”.
+To fly domestically in the USA, a baby does not need a passport, but we should always carry our baby’s birth certificate.
 The same rules apply to fly domestically in Canada with a baby.

 How to Get an Infant Passport

-Despite living in the digital age, the US passport application is still a process that needs the actual physical attendance of both the parents and the child.
+Despite living in the digital age, a U.S. passport application is still a process that needs the actual physical attendance of both the parents and the child.
 While admittedly a little tedious, some careful planning can definitely ease the entire process for you and your baby.

 Getting Baby’s Passport Photo

-Now that you know the answer to the question: “can a baby travel without a passport?”, it’s on to the next challenge; getting that perfect picture for their passport!
+Now that you know the answer to the question: “can a baby travel without a passport?”, it’s on to the next challenge; getting that perfect picture for your baby’s passport!

-Just like with passports for adults, the list of requirements for a passport picture is intense.
+Just like with passports for adults, the list of requirements for baby passport photos is intense.
 The picture must be clear, without glasses, on a plain white or off-white background, and be taken within the last 6 months.
-Of course, it goes without saying that social media filters are a big no-no, as are selfies.

 Of course, the most challenging part is photographing your baby alone with nobody else in the picture.
 If you’re handy with a camera, click a quick snap at home or download an app to guide you through the process.
 Otherwise, drive to your local CVS or Walgreens for a photography session with printing too.